 Tag Archive for: Law Enforcement

-Incels in Australia: the ideology, the threat, and a way forward
+Incels in Australia: The ideology, the threat, and a way forward

 This report explores the phenomenon of ‘incels’—involuntary celibates—and the misogynistic ideology that underpins a subset of this global community of men that has become a thriving Internet subculture.
 It examines how online spaces, from popular social media sites to dedicated incel forums, are providing a platform for not just the expansion of misogynistic views but gender-based violent extremism.